First-principles predictions of band alignment in strained Si/Si1-xGex and Ge/Si1-xGex heterostructures

 Here the first line is used for $0 \le x \le 0.8$ with $u=0.8-x$, and the second for $0.8 \le x \le 1$ with $v=1-x$.
 All coefficients in Eqs.~(\ref{eq:offset_fits}) and (\ref{eq:ge_offset_fit}) are in eV; Eq.~(\ref{eq:ge_offset_fit}) reproduces the sampled Ge/\SiGe\ data with a maximum absolute deviation below 7~meV.

-For the lineup-derived offsets in Fig.~\ref{fig:offsets}, the dominant uncertainty sources are (i) band-edge variability across alloy realizations and (ii) sensitivity to plateau selection for the lineup extraction.
-We therefore use a representative 0.04~eV offset uncertainty from two 25~meV band-edge terms, inferred as half of the 50~meV three-SQS gap spread in Fig.~\ref{fig:gap_relaxed}, and a 10~meV lineup term added in quadrature.
-The full numerical offset dataset, including per-composition realization counts, is provided in the supplementary material (Table~S1).
+For the lineup-derived offsets in Fig.~\ref{fig:offsets}, the explicitly sampled uncertainty sources are (i) band-edge variability across alloy realizations and (ii) sensitivity to plateau selection in the lineup extraction.
+These give a representative statistical uncertainty of a few $10$~meV, obtained from two 25~meV band-edge terms, inferred as half of the 50~meV three-SQS gap spread in Fig.~\ref{fig:gap_relaxed}, together with a lineup term of about 10~meV added in quadrature.
+In addition, unquantified systematic effects remain, including the hybrid-functional parametrization, basis and pseudopotential choices, and residual finite-size error.
+We therefore expect the total uncertainty in the predicted offsets to be on the order of 30~meV.

 Overall, we developed a unified first-principles workflow for band alignment in strained Si/\SiGe\ and Ge/\SiGe\ heterostructures across the full composition range.
-Combining SQS disorder modeling, potential-lineup extraction, a Mulliken-weight SOC valence correction, and hybrid-functional conduction edges, it yields smooth, internally consistent offsets with lineup uncertainty on the order of 10 meV and analytic expressions for continuum device simulation.
+Combining epitaxial lattice constants, SQS disorder modeling, potential-lineup extraction, a Mulliken-weight SOC valence correction, and hybrid-functional conduction edges, it yields smooth, internally consistent offsets and analytic expressions for continuum device simulation.